Home

 Once the gold standard for creatives on a budget, Mailchimp has since evolved into a broader marketing platform — which means authors may find some of its tools either overbuilt or missing key features they actually need.

-As of this writing, Mailchimp’s free plan is more limited than it used to be.
+As of this writing, Mailchimp’s free plan is much more limited than it used to be.
 You now get:

-• Up to 500 contacts (formerly 2,000)
+• Up to 250 contacts

-• 1,000 email sends per month
+• 500 email sends per month

-• Daily send limit of 500
+• Daily send limit of 250

-• One audience (list)
+• One audience

-• Basic templates and reporting
+• Limited templates and basic reporting

 Automations are extremely limited on the free plan — you can send a basic welcome email, but that’s about it.
 More advanced features like multi-step automations, A/B testing, and custom branding require a paid plan.